videojs/generator-videojs-plugin/docs/standards.md

 `version`    | n/a                |          | Bumps the package version and creates a distributable, Bower-friendly, tag.

 __Note:__ While most of these scripts are run using `npm run *`, `start` and `test` are built-in npm scripts and can be run via `npm start` and `npm test`.

+## Coding Style

+__All standard video.js plugins must pass videojs-standard linting.__

+In an effort to reduce guess work, avoid bikeshedding on style, and simplify the code review process, we have a fork of the popular [standard](https://www.npmjs.com/package/standard) library, named [videojs-standard](https://www.npmjs.com/package/videojs-standard).

+Its coding conventions are enforced in standard video.js plugins via the `npm run lint` command (or `grunt:lint`), which gets auto-run anytime tests are run and before bumping a version with `npm version`.

 ## Testing